cloudmesh/reservation/doc/source/deploy.rst

  end

 * Save the Vagranfile
 * Run the command: vagrant up
+* The command will bring up all the nodes: chef, controller, compute1, compute2 and cinder.
+* Horizon Dashboard should now be available at https://192.168.236.11/auth/login/.
+The user name is "**admin**" and password is "**secrete**"
+* When we bring up the cluster for the second time, we can shutdown the chef node: **vagrant halt chef**

 For today
 ------------------------